Drift Reservoir

-Drift Reservoir is a reservoir in Cornwall, England, UK, just north of the village of Drift and west of Penzance.
+Drift Reservoir (Kreun an Drev, meaning reservoir of the farmstead) is a reservoir in Cornwall, England, UK, just north of the village of Drift and west of Penzance.
 The reservoir is 1200 yards long and covers 65 acre.
 The dam is at the southern end of the reservoir, and the northern end, splits into north-western and north-eastern shallow arms.
 It is currently managed, jointly by the South West Lakes Trust and South West Water.
 There is public access to the dam and parking area only.

 History

 The reservoir was first given statutory approval in 1938 (under the Penzance Corporation Act 1938) but construction was deferred until after World War II.
 A joint water scheme was agreed by the Penzance and St Ives Borough Councils to provide water for the Land's End peninsula in 1951 and work finally commenced on 1 March 1959 by Robert Alpine and Sons.
 The original design had to be amended during excavations when rotting granite was found.
 It was completed for the West Cornwall Water Board in 1961.
 It is still the principal source of water for the Penwith area.

 The valley of Trewidden Vean, now known as the Lost Valley, was evacuated starting in 1938, with the last family leaving in 1961.
 The valley was cleared of trees before building started and most of Nanquitho Farm and farmhouse is now under water.
 The water level in the reservoir sometimes drops low enough to reveal the remains of houses and roads; this happened in the 1970s, the 1990s, and in the summer of 2018.